 LU: What services are you most excited to be including in the Boulevard Show House?

 ML: The garden design!
-The colors and textures of the plants we selected will compliment each other very well and enhance the classic architecture of the home.
+The colors and textures of the plants we selected will compliment each other beautifully and enhance the classic architecture of the home.
 We incorporated crepe myrtles, eagleston hollies and tons of azaleas, which offer seasonal interest throughout the year!

 LU: How did the selection process work for our home?
 Do you conduct brainstorm meetings, walkthroughs?
 Do you need floor plans, dimensions, and images of home?

 ML: All of the above!
 The more insight a client can give into their vision, the better!
-Many of our projects start off with the client sharing a Houzz or Pinterest page that gives us great insight into their style and desired look.
-We always ask for a survey of the property and use that as a base for our initial landscape design.
-We also perform a site analysis to shoot grade elevations and ensure all measurements are accurate so the installation process goes according to plan.
+Many of our projects start off with the client sharing a Houzz or Pinterest page.
+This gives us great insight into their style and desired look.
+We ask for a survey of the property and use that as a base for our initial landscape design.
+We perform a site analysis to shoot grade elevations and ensure all measurements are accurate so the installation process goes according to plan.

 LU: Introduce us to the team members involved in this project, what are their roles?

-ML: The Moss Landscaping team will include myself, Joey Canahuati – Chief Operating Officer, Bruce Waddle – Installation Supervisor, Staley Tomforde – Construction Department Assistant, Tacho Betancourt – Irrigation & Drainage Manager, Randall Wauson – Tree Care Manager, Joshua Robbins – Design Associate and Ashley Olmsted – Marketing Director.
+ML: The Moss Landscaping team includes myself, Joey Canahuati (Chief Operating Officer), Bruce Waddle (Installation Supervisor), Stanley Tomforde (Construction Department Assistant), Tacho Betancourt (Irrigation & Drainage Manager), Randall Wauson (Tree Care Manager), Joshua Robbins (Design Associate) and Ashley Olmsted (Marketing Director).

-LU: What needs to happen first in order for you to install/renovate the landscaping throughout the exterior of the home?
+LU: What needs to happen first in order for you to install/renovate the landscaping on the exterior of the home?

-ML: Once the exterior work on the house is complete, we can begin the landscape portion.
+ML: After the exterior work on the house is complete, we can begin the landscape portion.
 This prevents other contractors from having to “step through” the planted gardens to access their work.
 Our first task is to install the drainage and irrigation.
-This isn’t the most glamorous part of our scope, but it’s easily the most important.
-Houston is a great city with the potential for amazing gardens, but we also receive an excessive amount of rainfall and experience extremely hot summers.
-It can take a year or more for a newly planted landscape to “mature” and bloom into its intended design.
-So proper drainage and irrigation at the start will give a garden a much higher likelihood for success!
+This isn’t the most glamorous part of our scope, but it’s the most important.

 LU: What is the process for selecting the landscape design for the home?

 ML: A lot of factors come into play during the design process!
 Of course, Laura’s style is at the top of the list.
-We also consider the architecture of the home and the amount of sunlight that each area of the property receives.
-We look at the views from the interior of the residence so the finished gardens become a visual extension of the home.
+We consider the architecture of the home and the amount of sunlight each area of the property receives.
+We look at the views from the interior of the residence to ensure the finished gardens become a visual extension of the home.

 ML: Fortunately, not yet!
-There are often unforeseen obstacles when rehabbing a historic home, but we know we’re working with knowledgeable contractors who are ready and willing to do what it takes to make the Boulevard Showhouse a success!
+There are often unforeseen obstacles when rehabbing a historic home.
+We’re working with knowledgeable contractors who are ready and willing to do what it takes to make the Boulevard Show House a success!